Post

 Any of these operations will dwarf the overhead of your framework.
 A single database query is 1-10ms.
 And the framework’s overhead, maybe 10 microseconds.

-If your service is slow, it’s almost never because of Gin vs Echo.
-It’s because of:
+If your service is slow, it’s almost never because of the framework but maybe:

 1. slow database queries